 So how is the mate-dating going?
 Did you try out any of the free options in last month’s Date Your Mate article?
 Or any of the great ideas shared in the comment section?
-Well, whether you’re a slow-starter and looking for more options before you get rolling or a savvy dater who already exhausted last month’s suggestions, here are more ideas to follow the advice of experts and date your mate – for free!
+Well, whether you’re a slow-starter and looking for more options bigstock-romantic-dinner-date-5704986before you get rolling or a savvy dater who already exhausted last month’s suggestions, here are more ideas to follow the advice of experts and date your mate – for free!

 All Things Food – call gourmet food or cookware stores to see what scheduled demonstrations are coming up.
 Or check out videos from your local library.
 Oh sure – the food you cook has a cost to it, but you were going to eat anyway – it might as well be that impressive dish with the new ingredient you just learned about!